aleemlatif/angular-cli-seed/README.md

-# Angular CLI Seed with materialize-css
+# Angular CLI Seed with materialize-css (OUTDATED)

+WARNING: All dependencies in this project are outdated and no longer compatible with the newest version of Angular and Angular CLI

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.25.5.